WebDevStudios/constant-contact-forms/readme.txt

 == Changelog ==

+= 1.4.4 =
+* Fixed: Hardened reCAPTCHA and form processing from possible AJAX bypass.

 = 1.4.3 =
 * Fixed: Persistent spinner on Constant Contact Forms submit button when Google reCAPTCHA is anywhere on the page.
 * Fixed: Better messaging around debug logging when unable to write to the intended log file.